ZhongC01/codeforsnsc/README.md

 ## a useful Windows Authenticator
 see this: https://github.com/winauth/winauth
+if you use edge, you can also install: Authenticator: 2FA Client (https://microsoftedge.microsoft.com/addons/detail/authenticator-2fa-client/ocglkepbibnalbgmbachknglpdipeoio)

 ### for jobs.ipynb
  just use this notebook to check your job, remember to change chenzh to your username